dergigi/dergigi.github.io/bitcoin/lessons/ch0-00-foreword.md

 about [Bitcoin's Gravity][gravity] which expands on the main idea in [Lesson 1][lesson1].

-The 21 lessons were first published as a three-part article series titled ["What I’ve Learned From Bitcoin"][I] and are still roughly grouped into three chapters based on the original articles: philosophy, economy, and technology.
+First published as a three-part article series titled [“What I’ve Learned From Bitcoin,”][I] the lessons are still roughly grouped into three chapters: philosophy, economics, and technology.
+Each chapter contains seven lessons learned, resulting in the following 21:

 {% include lesson-list.html %}